socketz/PayloadShots/README.md

 # PayloadShots

-This script is made to automate the task of reporting many XSS vulnerabilities, and to take a screenshot of each one.
+This application is made to automate the task of reporting many XSS vulnerabilities, and to take a screenshot of each one.

 It is a very simple script, and it could be improved a lot, although for the task that has been created it is enough.